Who am I?

-I recently attended a children’s birthday party where the mother had cleverly (and perhaps bravely) created a warm-up game based on the popular “Who Am I?” game.
+Last year I attended a children’s birthday party where the mother had cleverly (and perhaps bravely) created a warm-up game based on the popular “Who Am I?” game.
 It is essentially a guessing game where players use yes or no questions to guess the identity of a famous person.
 The children all lined up to receive their party hat with the name of a friend placed on it.
-Each child had to ask questions of others to be able to identify the person on their hat.
+Each child had to ask questions of the others to be able to identify the person on their hat.
 The one rule was that they weren’t to ask any questions related to physical appearance.
 Quite challenging, I thought, for eight-year-olds but what struck me was how quickly the children were able to determine ‘who they were’, by using some pretty sophisticated questioning related to traits, quirks, and preferences.

 Career journeys unfold